emanuelefirmani/get-git-english/docs/internal.rst

 In order to better understand how this can benefit you, try to see what
-follows: when a project's source code is hosted on a remote computer, you have three ways to edit the code
+follows: when a project's source code is hosted on a remote computer, you have four ways to edit the code

 1. You leave all the code on the remote computer and  **access it with ssh to edit a single file**